helm/charts/stable/grafana/README.md

 ## How to serve Grafana with a path prefix (/grafana)

-In order to serve Grafana with a prefix (e.g., http://example.com/grafana), add the following to your values.ini.
+In order to serve Grafana with a prefix (e.g., http://example.com/grafana), add the following to your values.yaml.

 ```yaml
 ingress: